where to look

 Are you working on a sustainable public service project over IAP?
 Are you looking for funding?

-The PSC offers grants that can help cover individual or group work in areas such as travel to the community in need, materials and food that helps facilitate the service.
+The PKG Center offers grants that can help cover individual or group work in areas such as travel to the community in need, materials and food that helps facilitate the service.
 We also have funding available for training, such as workshops and conferences in the public service arena.
 Projects can range from exploratory to the implementation of a sustainable solution.
 To meet the preferred deadline submit your proposal by 11/28, 5pm.

 For more information and to apply, please visit http://web.mit.edu/mitpsc/whatwedo/grants/apply/index.html or contact email@example.com.